OUR TEAM

 Dr Kate Evans

-Dr Kate Evans is Founder & Head of Research of Elephants for Africa.
-She is an award-winning behavioural ecologist and conservation biologist who conducted her PhD ‘The behavioural ecology and movements of adolescent male African elephant in the Okavango Delta, Botswana’ through the University of Bristol.
+Dr Kate Evans is the Founder & Director of Research of Elephants for Africa.
+She is an award-winning behavioral ecologist and conservation biologist who conducted her PhD ‘The behavioral ecology and movements of adolescent male African elephant in the Okavango Delta, Botswana’ through the University of Bristol.
 Her interest in male elephants has expanded to focus on the social and ecological requirements of male elephants in the context of a human landscape.

 She continues to be inspired by the wilderness of Botswana and is passionate about conserving African savanna elephants.